 Boom!
 Done!
 Your Massamam curry is ready to serve.
 Looks so good, doesn't it?
 Curry time!
 I'm ready to dig into this right now.

 - Make it Sweet.
 Add a tablespoons of brown sugar or honey for a touch of sweetness, which nicely balances out the spices.

 - More Peanut Flavor.
 Swirl extra roasted peanuts into the coconut milk before simmering, or add in a tablespoon or 2 of peanut butter.

 - Proteins.
 I'm making chicken Massaman curry, but you can use other proteins like braised beef, tofu, shrimp or, others.
 Pork is not traditionally used by Thai Muslims, but you can use it if you'd like to.

-This curry will last up to 5 days in the refrigerator in a sealed container.
-Simply warm it in a hot pan with a bit of oil to serve it.
+Leftover Massaman curry will last up to 5 days in the refrigerator in a sealed container.
+Simply warm it in a hot pan to enjoy it again.